abbluiz/github-file-summary-api/README.md

 ### Moderate Mode

 The `moderate` mode is the default.
-It will perform concurrent requests to GitHub in chunks of a maximum of 5 requests, and with a 2-second interval between chunks.
+It will perform concurrent requests to GitHub in chunks of a maximum of 5 requests, and with a 2-second delay interval between chunks.
 This is faster than `polite` mode, but still much slower than `promiscuous` mode.
 It will handle any repository size.

 ### Polite Mode